 Embrace your farming heritage

-Working farms can be very appealing to families who will love getting fresh eggs for breakfast and helping to feed the baby lambs in Spring.
+Working farms can be very appealing to families who will love getting fresh eggs for breakfast and helping feed the baby lambs in spring.

 Try to incorporate some of your own products into a welcome hamper and think about some of the experiences you can offer to your holiday cottage guests.

 What’s normal to you will be a fantastic rural experience to guests who live in the city!

 It’s well worth investing in a wood-burning fire as this is top of the list of requirements for many potential guests.
 Not only does a wood-burner keep things nice and cosy in the colder months but they can be a real focal point in a holiday cottage.

 Underfloor heating also adds a luxury touch and helps ensure however cold things get outside, the holiday cottage will always be toasty and warm.

 Stand out from the crowd

 As more farms diversify into the holiday cottage market it’s important to ensure your property stands out from the crowd.

 Luxury properties will always do well – people want better than they have at home so it’s worth investing in quality fixtures and fittings.